-Grennell, a Whig, was the representative for Massachusetts's 6th congressional district from 1837 to 1839.
+Grennell was the representative for Massachusetts’s 6th congressional district and was a Whig.
+He served from 1837 to 1839.

 From Dec 1829 to Mar 1839, Grennell missed 360 of 1,996 roll call votes, which is 18.0%.
 This is better than the median of 23.4% among the lifetime records of representatives serving in Mar 1839.
 The chart below reports missed votes over time.

 |Time Period||Votes Eligible||Missed Votes||Percent||Percentile|

 |Dec 1831-Feb 1832||53||2||3.8%||26th|

 |Dec 1832-Mar 1833||143||13||9.1%||15th|

 |Dec 1838-Mar 1839||145||23||15.9%||21st|

 The information on this page is originally sourced from a variety of materials, including:

 - @unitedstates/congress-legislators, a community project gathering congressional information